-NGO Applications are now closed.
+NGO applications are now open.

 - The names of civil society representatives submitted through this application form cannot be altered.
 NGOs should submit the names of their representatives only after careful consideration.

 Applicants must be 18 years of age or older to be considered.

 The Secretariat will scrutinise all applications for validity and relevance.